Coming Soon - June 2023

 INTEREST LIST

-Fill out this form if you’d like to receive email updates related to the book's publication and related events.
+Fill out this form if you’d like to receive email updates related to the book and related events.

 A message from the authors: When white nationalists dropped flyers on college campuses that read, “It’s okay to be white,” explanations about how the flyers were aligned with hate speech left many confused.
 In the years that followed, Christine Saxman and I produced resources to support teachers and parents to recognize hate groups’ tactics, reasons for their success, and warning signs of indoctrination.
-Combining our study of white racial identity with an analysis of the competing messaging offered by bigots and antiracists led to the forthcoming book - Being White Today: A Roadmap for a Positive Antiracist Life.
+Combining our study of white racial identity with an analysis of the competing messaging offered by bigots and antiracists led us to write Being White Today: A Roadmap for a Positive Antiracist Life.

 • how a failure to understand racial identity leaves white people susceptible to white nationalists’ messaging